-In November 2020, the Office of the Inspector General of HHS issued a Final Rule eliminating the Anti-Kickback Statute safe harbor that shields rebates to Medicare Part D plans and pharmacy benefit managers ("PBMs").
-In response to litigation brought by a trade association on behalf of PBMs, the Biden administration has agreed to delay the rule's effective date until January 1, 2023.
-Congress then delayed the effective date of the Final Rule until January 1, 2026, in the Infrastructure Investment and Jobs Act signed into law on November 15, 2021, enacted a provision that imposes a moratorium on implementation of the Final Rule.
-Under the Infrastructure Investment and Jobs Act, the earliest the Final Rule could take effect would be January 1, 2026.
+In 2020, the Office of the Inspector General of HHS issued a Final Rule eliminating the Anti-Kickback Statute safe harbor that shields rebates to Medicare Part D plans and PBMs.
+In response to litigation brought by a trade association on behalf of PBMs, the Biden Administration has agreed to delay the rule's effective date until January 1, 2023.
+Congress then delayed the effective date of the Final Rule until January 1, 2026 (at the earliest), through a provision in the Infrastructure Investment and Jobs Act that imposes a moratorium on implementation of the Final Rule.
 As a result, it is unclear whether or how the Final Rule will impact our business.

-As evidenced by proposals and initiatives such as these, low prices of our Products and Product Candidates in foreign jurisdictions may have a negative impact on the prices of our Products and Product Candidates in the U.S. For example, if legislation is passed or regulations are adopted that tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries and if ZYNRELEF is subject to pricing regulations in the EU or in other countries in which it is approved that keep its price low in those jurisdictions, then this could lower the potential price of the product in the U.S., thereby limiting the revenue we would be able to generate from it.
+As evidenced by developments such as these, low prices of our Products and product candidates in the U.S. and foreign jurisdictions may have a negative impact on the prices of our Products and product candidates in the U.S. For example, if legislation is passed or regulations are adopted that tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries and if ZYNRELEF is subject to pricing regulations in the EU or in other countries in which it is approved that keep its price low in those jurisdictions, then this could lower the potential price of the product in the U.S., thereby limiting the revenue we would be able to generate from it.
 Additionally, on September 24, 2020, the FDA published the Importation Rule.
 A pharmaceutical industry association and other entities challenged the rule in court before its November 30, 2020 effective date, and that lawsuit remains pending.
-Although it is too early to assess the impact of the Importation Rule, it could potentially reduce U.S. revenues for any of our Products or Product Candidates that are also approved in Canada, including ZYNRELEF, and potentially have other negative impacts on our business.
+Although it is too early to assess the impact of the Importation Rule, it could potentially reduce U.S. revenues for any of our Products or product candidates that are also approved in Canada, including ZYNRELEF, and potentially have other negative impacts on our business.

 Economic pressure on state budgets may result in states increasingly seeking to achieve budget savings through mechanisms that limit coverage or payment for drugs.
 State Medicaid programs are increasingly asking manufacturers to pay supplemental rebates and requiring prior authorization by the state program for use of any drug for which supplemental rebates are not being paid.
-Further, the trend toward managed health care in the U.S., which could significantly influence the purchase of health care services and products, may result in lower prices for our Products and our Product Candidates, once approved for marketing.
-While we cannot predict whether any legislative or regulatory proposals affecting our business will be adopted, the announcement or adoption of these proposals could have a material and adverse effect on our potential revenues an
+Further, the trend toward managed health care in the U.S., which could significantly influence the purchase of health care services and products, may result in lower prices for our Products and our product candidates, once approved for marketing.
+While we cannot predict whether any legislative or regulatory proposals affecting our business will be adopted, the announcement or adoption of these proposals could have a material and adverse effect on our potential revenues and gross margins.

-The pharmaceutical industry is subject to significant regulation and oversight pursuant to anti-kickback laws, false claims statutes and anti-corruption laws, which may result in significant additional expense and limit our ability to commercialize our Products and our Product Candidates.
+The pharmaceutical industry is subject to significant regulation and oversight pursuant to anti-kickback laws, false claims statutes and anti-corruption laws, which may result in significant additional expense and limit our ability to commercialize our Products and our product candidates.
 In addition, any failure to comply with these regulations could result in substantial fines or penalties.